wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

                     tag: "<custom_image_tag>"
         ```

-    - You can update [other configurations](https://github.com/wso2/helm-mi/blob/main/mi/EXAMPLES.md) as required.
+    - You can update [other configurations](https://github.com/wso2/helm-mi/blob/main/mi/EXAMPLES.md) as needed.

 3. Save the `values.yaml` file.

 ## Step 3 - Deploy the Micro Integrator

-Once you have set up your Helm resources locally, follow the instructions given below to set up the deployment.
+Once you have configured your Helm resources locally, follow the instructions below to deploy the Micro Integrator.

 1. Open a terminal and navigate to the `<HELM_HOME>/mi` folder.
-2. Execute the command that is relevant to your Helm version.
+2. Run the command appropriate for your Helm version.

     !!!
 Tip
-        Be sure to replace `NAMESPACE` with the Kubernetes namespace in which your resources are deployed.
+        Be sure to replace `NAMESPACE` with the Kubernetes namespace where your resources are deployed.

-    - Using **Helm v2**
+    - Using **Helm v2**:

         ```bash
         helm install --name <RELEASE_NAME> ./ -f values.yaml -n <NAMESPACE>
         ```

-    - Using **Helm v3**
+    - Using **Helm v3**:

         ```bash
         helm install <RELEASE_NAME> ./ -f values.yaml -n <NAMESPACE> --create-namespace
         ```

+!!!
+Note
+    For a pre configured, easy setup for local deployment, use the `values_local.yaml` file.

 #### Update configurations during deployment

-If required, you can set any of the deployment configurations at the time of running the deployment (instead of
-specifying them in the `values.yaml` file).
-See the examples given below.
+If needed, you can set deployment configurations at the time of deployment instead of specifying them in the `values.yaml` file.
+See the examples below.

-- Set the subscription username and password.
+- Set the subscription username and password:

     ```bash
     --set wso2.subscription.username=<SUBSCRIPTION_USERNAME>
     --set wso2.subscription.password=<SUBSCRIPTION_PASSWORD>
     ```

-- Set the custom Micro Integrator Docker image.
+- Set the custom Micro Integrator Docker image:

     ```bash
     --set containerRegistry=<CUSTOM_IMAGE_REGISTRY>